konter-dev/codewars-java/README.md

 _Please be noticed, that violating Codewars ToS might lead to the termitation of your Codewars' account._

-## My solutions for Codewars' Kata https://www.codewars.com
+## My solutions for Codewars' Kata https://www.codewars.com solved in Java language

 ### 8 kyu